Barrett Lyon: Prolexic

 While working part-time in college for a small network security company, Lyon worked on defending websites against Denial of Service attacks.
 He soon decided to start Prolexic Technologies to specifically focus on defending websites against such attacks.
 His initial customers were online casinos which were facing extortionist threats from operators of Denial of Service attacks.
 After helping bring a Russian hacker to justice, Lyon's publicity allowed him to gain many new clients from outside of the gambling industry.
 He soon began giving talks about botnets and DoS attacks at industry meetings.
 Lyon eventually left Prolexic to start BitGravity.
 Prolexic was later sold to Akamai Technologies, a content delivery network based in Boston for $370 million.

 Netography

 Lyon was the CEO of his startup Netography, until intrusion detection pioneer and creator of Snort, Martin Roesch was appointed in August 2022.
 Roesch as CEO and chair of the Board, Lyon as Chief Architect, and co-founder Dan Murphy as CTO, then raised $45M from Andreessen Horowitz and SYN Ventures.
+The company was later acquired by the cybersecurity company, Vectra AI in 2025.